To maximise support from students from under-represented backgrounds, the University will provide additional financial support.

 The University’s Access Agreement sets out our commitments to ensure fair access and student success for students from under-represented backgrounds, through outreach work, financial and other kinds of student support.

-Students who started at NUA in earlier years can access the relevant access agreement for themselves here.
+Students who started at NUA in earlier years are able to view the relevant access agreement.

 The following Foundations specifically support students living and studying in Norwich and Norfolk: